pr0f37/cosmic_python/README.md

 TODO: pip installation command
 ```

-## Contribution

-If you want to contribute please submit your changes via pull request!

 ## Local setup

-To start working you need to set up your working environment.
+To start working with code you need to set up your working environment.
 I strongly encourage you to use the following tools:

 ### Pyenv/Virtualenv